-POL 434 Foundations of Constitutional Law
+POL 434 Foundations of Constitutional Law Three credit hours

 This course surveys the historical development of American constitutionalism from its beginnings until 1900.
 Emphasized are the framing of the Constitution and different approaches to its meaning; the origins and rationale of judicial review; evolving doctrines of judicial self-limitation; and early cases on race relations.
 Offered in alternate years.